Sponsor A Resident

 Peggy

 Peggy was surrendered to the humane society by her previous human.
-She was abused and neglected, made to run as fast as she could go in a tiny stall.
-She was extremely afraid when she arrived, kicking, biting and bolting.
+She was abused, neglected, and made to run as fast as she could go in a tiny stall.
+She was extremely afraid when she arrived - kicking, biting, and bolting.
 She was especially terrified of men.
-At first, she’d ran right through the front door as well as electric fencing requiring us humans to painstakingly catch her and bring her home.
+At first, she’d run right through the front door, as well as electric fencing, requiring us humans to painstakingly catch her and bring her home.
 Now Peg is the most loving and trusting pony.
 She suffers from Equine Metabolic Syndrome and Cushing’s Disease, which causes her to struggle with seasonable laminitis, preventing her from seeing her friends due to needing deep bedding and stall rest on occasion.
-She is on life saving medications and has a wonderful medical and sanctuary team who cares for her deeply.
+She is on life-saving medications and has a wonderful medical and sanctuary team who cares for her deeply.
 She even has a specialized hoof trimmer who travels 4 hours just for her every 6 weeks.

 Shetland Pony